home-assistant/data.home-assistant/docs/data_events.md

 | name      | Name of the automation that was triggered.       |
 | entity_id | Identifier of the automation that was triggered. |

-> This is not available until [this PR](https://github.com/home-assistant/home-assistant/pull/18765) is merged.

 ### script_started

 This event is fired when a script is run.
 A script can be invoked by a user or triggered by an automation.
 The resulting changes can be tracked because all related events will share the same context as this event.